Wonder0xWeird/bitcoin-payment-system/README.md

 ---

-**⚠️ Disclaimer**: This is a demonstration application for demonstration purposes only.
+**⚠️ Disclaimer**: This application is for demonstration purposes only.
 Do not use with real Bitcoin or in production environments without proper security audits.